claudecodeguide.dev

 Then wait for my approval before making changes."

 This forces Claude to think first even without plan mode.
+Useful when you want the reasoning visible but don't want to toggle a mode.

 "I'm stuck on this bug.
 Don't fix it yet.
 Just think through